 While, there is no way to prevent psychosis, early intervention leads to the best outcomes.
 With proper treatment, patients diagnosed with a psychotic disorder can lead normal, productive lives.

 If you or a loved one is having symptoms of psychosis, it’s important to seek care from a doctor.
 Banner Health’s compassionate behavior health team provides expert care, treatment and resources for patients experiencing psychosis and their families.

 Psychosis can be frightening, confusing and distressing for both the patient and their families.
 It’s important to know the symptoms and seek help early.

-Symptoms of psychosis can include:
+Symptoms of psychosis frequently includes:

 The first signs of psychosis can be difficult to detect.
 You may not realize there is a problem.
 However, if you experience any of these changes, you should talk to your doctor:

 Often, families are the first to notice signs of psychosis.
 However, it can be difficult to address treatment with loved ones.
 It’s not uncommon if a patient is unwilling to get help.
 This can be complicated by the patient’s symptoms such as delusions, suspicions and depression, as well as the stigma attached to mental health treatment.

 While this situation can be difficult, Banner Health offers patients and their families expert guidance, resources and strategies to help encourage a person to seek help.

 Doctors use physical, neurological and psychological evaluations to help diagnose a patient displaying signs and symptoms of psychosis.
 Sometimes, a mental illness or a medical condition may be the reason for symptoms.

 The good news is, patients with psychosis can achieve mental and physical stability by adhering to treatment recommended by their health care providers.